CartoDB/carto-vl-training/training-v2/02-using-sources.md

     ```

     This is useful if:
-    * you only want to use part of a dataset
+    * you only want to use part of a dataset.
-    * you want to manipulate the original data with [PostgreSQL](https://carto.com/help/working-with-data/easy-sql/) or [PostGIS](https://carto.com/help/diy/postgis/) and use the results in your map
+    * you want to manipulate the original data with [PostgreSQL](https://carto.com/help/working-with-data/easy-sql/) or [PostGIS](https://carto.com/help/diy/postgis/) and use the results in your map.

+    Our `citiesSource` query is letting us use only large cities from the `populated_places` dataset.
+That's happening because our query contains a WHERE clause that will only select cities with a maximum population of more than ten million people.

     See which kinds of sources you can use and example code [here](https://carto.com/developers/carto-vl/reference/#cartosource) in our documentation.

     In this map let's add a second layer that uses a GeoJSON source.
+We want this layer to show CARTO's Madrid office location.
 Add this to your code:

     ```
     const office = {